 Awaiting at the top is a breathtaking panoramic view of Lago Nahuel Huapi, Lago Moreno and mountains across the entire horizon.
 For us, this was one of the most memorable sights during a month of trekking in Patagonia – and there was a lot of competition for that honour!

 Some people say the nearby Cerro Campanario is the best viewpoint in Bariloche, but while they’re both fantastic, this was our favourite.
+This video gives a little taster of what you’ll see… but it’s no substitute for being there of course!

 Part 4: return to Puerto Pañuelo